Editor’s Note: This piece was originally published in 2015. It was updated in September 2018 with fresh information.

 Letting employees know how much they’re appreciated can do wonders to create a positive and productive environment that’s also great for business.
-A University of Warwick study found that employees provided with incentives to boost their happiness were between 12 and 20 percent more productive on the job.
+According to PayScale’s 2017 Employee Engagement and Retention Study, lack of appreciation is a key reason workers cited for quitting their jobs.
+On the other hand, a University of Warwick study found that employees provided with incentives to boost their happiness were between 12 and 20 percent more productive on the job.
 What kind of impact could productivity increases like these have on your bottom line?

 More ideas for more engaged employees